slegroux/slgFramework/README.md

 ## About

-A repository of cross-platform C++ classes for real-time audio, midi and graphics processing
+A repository of cross-platform (only thoroughly tested on OS X for now) C++ classes for real-time audio, midi and graphics processing

 * slgAudio
 * slgFx